 - Find out even more @ https://www.facebook.com/help/794890670645072

 As your competition grows, you’ll want/need to give your audience reasons to want more from you.

 Meaning getting them to exit their Facebook roaming and visit your site with irresistible freebie offers to build your email list or read your own blog posts and make comments about subjects you wrote just for your audience.

 Why is reach for your page is so important?

-More reach means more people will see your offers and may be interested enough to take action and/or engage with comments, shares, likes.
+More reach means more people will see your offers, not just those that have liked or followed your page, and may be interested enough to take action and/or engage with comments, shares, likes.

 Taking a look at your ‘Insights’ can give you ideals in how to improve your ‘reach’ statistics.

 It’s something you can keep track of using Facebook’s Insights as your power tool.